Review of Doctor Who ‘The Power of Three’

 Next time on Doctor Who: The price of being with the Doctor takes its toll, in what appears to be a horror set in New York – a sort of American gothic haunted house tale.
 River Song returns for another adventure and the scariest creatures in the universe are back: the Weeping Angels.
 Blink and you’ll miss them.

-Image credit: BBCTagged in: doctor who, Karen Gillan, Mark Williams, matt smith
+Image credit: BBCTagged in: doctor who, Doctor Who series 33, Doctor Who series 7, Karen Gillan, Mark Williams, matt smith

 Latest from Independent journalists on Twitter